datopian/ckanext-aircan/README.md

 ## ckanext-aircan

-The custom extension for notifying(triggering) the Airflow DAG about the data to be uploaded to DataStore.
+A CKAN extension for integrating AirCan into CKAN for notifying(triggering) the Airflow DAG about the data to be uploaded to DataStore.

+TODO Clarify this readme file

 ### Prerequisites

 You have a CKAN instance up and running - [instructions](https://github.com/okfn/docker-ckan#development-mode).

-Check [Aircan](https://github.com/datopian/aircan) for more informaiton.

 ### Installation
 1. This extension need to be installed manually via cloning the desired commit into the docker-ckan/src directory: